AkshitAggarwal/RedditFlairDetector/README.md

 ..To be completed

-# Objective 3 (Ongoing)
+# Objective 3 (Completed - Can be improved)

 Data Analysis on collected data.

+1. Out of all posts, how many were created by unique users.
+2. Scatter plot to visualize scores gathered by each flair's posts.
-1. Highest score gathered by each flair.
+3. Scatter plot to visualize number of comments gathered by each flair's posts.
-2. Top 10 highest users gathering most score based on their posts.

 # External resources used.